Home > PSU

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

-As gaming PCs become more powerful, 1000W power supplies are no longer just overkill, they're pretty much essential for high-end builds.
+As gaming PCs become more powerful, 1000W power supplies are no longer just overkill; they’re pretty much essential for high-end builds.
 While budget and mid-range systems can get by with lower-wattage options, investing in the best PSU becomes critical as you scale up in performance and price.

 A well-chosen power supply ensures system stability, efficiency, and longevity.
-For example, if you’re running a recent generation flagship GPU, an 850W PSU is often the minimum recommendation, but a high-quality 1000W unit offers extra headroom for quiet operation, overclocking, future upgrades, and improved efficiency.
-During our testing, we found Corsair’s latest 1000X Shift PSU to be one of the best money can buy, with a great balance of performance, reliability, and features.
+For example, if you’re running a recent generation flagship graphics card, an 850W PSU is often the minimum recommendation, but a high-quality 1000W unit offers extra headroom for quiet operation, overclocking, future upgrades, and improved efficiency.

 How we choose and test power supplies